In this short post, we will take an overall look at the architecture design process.

 I have written an in depth article about carrying out an Architectural Site Analysis, which you can read here.

-The goal of the early stage of design, is to gather data that will present the problems associated with the task, and the research process will effectively continue throughout the design.
+The goal of the early stage of design, is to gather data that will present the problems associated with the task, and the research process will effectively continue throughout the architecture design process.
 A thorough site analysis will start to form a picture of the context of the site, its limitations, its merits, problems, and allow the designer to focus on developing a response to these issues.

 Likewise, discussion with the client, and developing a brief (see article below) will also lead to valued data about the end use of the building, its users and overall goals of the project.